GM82Project/gm82snd/readme.txt

 sound_add_directory(dir,extension,kind,preload)
     Adds every sound of a specific extension from a folder.
 Returns how many sounds were added.
+/!\ Caution: this function uses file_find.
+If you're trying to find folders
+    to load, make sure you create a list beforehand, and then navigate the list outside of a file find loop.
+Otherwise, errors will occur.

 sound_password(string)
     Sets the password for encrypting or decrypting sound files.
 Setting a